asiopueo/SFND_Radar_Target_Generation_and_Detection/README.md

     size(RDM) = [512 128].

-The algorithm iterated over all of the RDM's cells in the range and Doppler dimensions as follows:
+The algorithm iterates over all of the RDM's cells in the range and Doppler dimensions as follows:

     for i = Tr+Gr+1:Nr/2-(Gr+Tr)
         for j = Td+Gd+1:Nd-(Gd+Td)